 How can you help your Natural Fertility?

-What role can we play when couples are looking for natural fertility help?
+What role can acupuncture play when couples are looking for natural fertility help?

 Our aim is to help you fall pregnant, right?
 Well, our aim is really to bring your body into balance from a TCM ( Traditional Chinese Medicine ) perspective – this means ensuring your menstrual cycle is regular, your stress is manageable and your knowledge on ‘self-care’ is adequate ie. does this person know about the kind of things that may help keep themselves healthy, and thus keep their fertility as vital as possible?